 Reconsideration of Financial Aid

 Are you disappointed with the amount of merit or financial aid received?
 You can ask for special consideration.
 Have you had a significant change in financial circumstances, or is there an extenuating circumstance that was unaddressed?
 Consider whether it’s a good time to write a financial aid appeal.

 If you ask for a review, make sure you’re comparing apples to apples with your colleges; you can’t approach a public university asking for them to match a private college’s merit offer.
 Ivy league schools, incidentally, don’t offer any merit aid.

 If you have had a significant improvement in grades or test scores, ask if you can send an updated report to colleges for consideration.
 Some colleges will consider a competing offer.
 Don’t be shy – if you don’t ask, the answer is always no.

-If you think that the seductively prestigious, expensive college will lead to an automatic salary bump, consider this from an Atlantic Monthly article from 2004 entitled Who Needs Harvard?:
+If you think that the seductively prestigious, expensive college will lead to an automatic salary bump, consider this from an Atlantic Monthly article entitled Who Needs Harvard?:

 “The researchers Alan Krueger and Stacy Berg Dale began investigating this question, and in 1999 produced a study that dropped a bomb on the notion of elite-college attendance as essential to success later in life.
 Krueger, a Princeton economist, and Dale…studied what happened to students who were accepted at an Ivy or a similar institution, but chose instead to attend a less sexy, “moderately selective” school.